 1. Their Schedule Is Built for Writing – It’s What They Do

 Think about what you do for a living.
 Maybe you’re an investor, or you run an eCommerce business.
 Maybe you sell information products (courses) or you’re the chief of marketing at a big product or service-based giant.
 It doesn’t really matter in the end.
 The point is you most likely have plenty of responsibilities to handle already.
-And, you have to chose additional tasks carefully to avoid both overloading yourself and losing focus.
+And, you have to chose additional tasks carefully to avoid overloading yourself and losing focus.

-Because of this, you will often find that multi-tasking isn’t beneficial, and only serves to divide your attention.
+Because of this, you will often find that multi-tasking isn’t beneficial, and it only serves to divide your attention.
 Writing is no different, especially if it’s not something you do for a living.
-You will suffer if you’re taking time off your daily responsibilities to work on other things, and I’m not just talking about the quality of what you’re producing, but also your mental health.
+You will suffer if you’re taking time off your daily responsibilities to work on other things.
+I’m not just talking about the quality of what you’re producing, but also your mental health.
 Multitasking is nothing more than shifting focus from one task to another really quickly (and not dividing focus simultaneously, as some believe), and it can be detrimental to your mental cognitive processes over time.